ppaschos/management-1/docs/index.md

   for the coming year and beyond are reviewed, discussed, debated, and settled on.

 * A work-breakdown structure (WBS).
 Stemming from the annual planning retreat and maintained throughout the year is a standard WBS of high-level goals and objectives, including deliverables and milestones.
-The Executive Director and Chief of Staff select key goals to monitor during the year, and Area Coordinators report progress on and update the WBS documents periodically.
+The Area Coordinators report progress on and update the WBS documents periodically, and the OSG Executive team is responsible for the management and supervision of the WBS throughout the year.

 * OSG Council meetings.
-These are scheduled quarterly (two per year in person, two by conference call) and generally include comprehensive reviews of all OSG areas and goals.
-Members from outside the OSG provide valuable insight into stakeholder needs, the cyberinfrastructure environment, and funding opportunities, and advise OSG management.
+These are scheduled quarterly (two per year in person, two by conference call) and generally include reviews of all OSG areas and goals, as well as any other reports the Council requests.
+Council members provide long-term strategy and supervision of the OSG Project and its management team, including election of the Executive Director.

 * OSG Executive Team meetings.
 The team meets weekly to check in on key projects and discuss particular challenges.